gavinlyonsrepo/pic_16F18446_projects/projects/LM35/README.md

 Overview
 ---------------------------
-* Name: LCD16x02_I2C
-* Description: Display the data from a LM35 temperature sensor to an LCD 16X02 display HD44780 via the I2C bus and a PCF8574 Interface "backpack" board using a PIC16F18446.
+* Description: Display the data from a LM35 temperature sensor to an LCD display HD44780 via the I2C bus and a PCF8574 Interface "backpack" board using a PIC16F18446.
 * Author: Gavin Lyons.